Granada Itinerary (3 Days) in Nicaragua: Complete breakdown

 Main Sights

-Walking tour or not, here are some of the best things to see whilst walking around Granada.
+Walking tour or not, here are some of the best things to see while walking around Granada.
 What’s great is that they’re all so close together!

 TOP TIP: If you are considering booking a walking tour of Granada, decide what other activities you want to do while you’re here.
 Most operators offer a variety of different tours, so you can use the walking tour as a bargaining tool to get the price down for other activities.